elizabeth-ikechukwu/secure-linux-server-hardening-ec2/README.md

 ## Project Overview

-In this project, a Linux web server was built and secured from scratch on AWS EC2.
+In this project, a Linux web server was provisioned and secured from scratch on AWS EC2.
 A personal portfolio website was deployed and made accessible through a custom domain with HTTPS encryption.

 Security best practices implemented include: